woeatory/back-lab1/README.md

 $ npm run start:dev
 ```

-Application will be accesed on <http://localhost:8100/>
+Application will be accesed on <http://localhost:3000/>
+To see swagger documentation go to <http://localhost:3000/api#>